Skiing the Hakuba backcountry with a private guide

 Happo backcountry with its breathtaking scenery

-"Today we want to ski at the top of Happo," we said.
+"Today we want to ski the upper part of Happo," we said.

-"In that case, let's walk about three hours from the top of the lift and ski down a long run of untouched powder," Emoto replied.
+"Then let's walk about three hours from the top of the lift and ski a long run of untouched powder," suggested Emoto.

 However, this time we declined Mr. Emoto's proposal and requested, "Since the weather is nice, we want to ski two runs at Happo BC."
 Only in a private setting can we get such a request accommodated